sportsdataverse/cfbfastR/cran-comments.md

 This is a minor release that
 * Adds the division parameter to functions: `cfbd_game_info()`, `cfbd_plays()`,
 `cfbd_drives()`, `cfbd_game_media()`, `cfbd_game_team_stats()`
+* Makes tidyselect updates to various tidyr and dplyr functions under the hood

 ## R CMD check results